About Turkey, Light Meat

 Category Overview

 Poultry is a lean meat that is high in protein and lysine.
-Poultry can help inhibit or lessen the severity of herpes outbreaks, as lysine can slow down the replication of the herpes virus.
+Poultry can help prevent or relieve the severity of herpes outbreaks, as lysine can inhibit the replication of the herpes virus.
 Poultry also contains iron, phosphorus, and vitamin B6, which are important for energy production and red blood cell formation.
 Chicken and turkey are some of the poultry that have more lysine than arginine with usually around 30% to 40% more.Practical Recommendations

 As well as eating foods that have a high proportion of lysine to arginine, you can also adopt some other dietary habits to deal with herpes outbreaks.
 For instance: